Home Life Style The Struggles of Finding a Job in Nigeria.

 0 comments

-We weren’t sure he was the one, although we knew in our hearts of hearts that he was the driver, but we just wanted to feed our other side of the brain.”Make una no vex, I want comot this spring under this bus,” he said.
-I wanted to laugh so bad but then I have manners you know.
+We acted oblivious about it, although we knew in our hearts of hearts that he was the driver, but we just wanted to feed our other side of the brain.
+“Make una no vex, I want comot this spring under this bus,” he said.
+I wanted to laugh so badly but then I have manners you know.
 I held in my laugh and one of my colleagues said “Oga wetin you mean by you want comot spring?
-Facility manager sabi say u dey under there?” he slightly pulled out his face and gently ask “who be that?
+Facility manager sabi say u dey under there?” he slightly pulled out his face and gently asks “who be that?
 I no sabi o. na oga yusuf say make I comot the spring” he responded.
-Oga Yusuf is the facility Manager and at that point it was obvious he was the newly employed driver abi driver on test, how dem dey even talk am sef?
+“Oga Yusuf” is the facility Manager and at that point it was obvious he was the newly employed driver abi driver on test, how dem dey even talk am sef?

-The struggles of finding a job n Nigeria is wild.
-The constant emails rejections and the fact that in the midst of this, hunger wan wound you.
 I once did an interview where I was told I don’t look like I can give them what they want, although I have a good CV.
-I didn’t know when I told the Interviewer “Next time I’ll have a placard on” I wasn’t in the space to convince anybody and I was too tired to think of convincing him.
-Are you running a ritual company?
-What do you mean I don’t look like I can give you what you want?.
+I didn’t know when I told the Interviewer “Next time I’ll have a placard on” Na whine you dey whine me.
+I don mark that woman face, she gotta give me my data back.

 Finding a job in Nigeria is like participating in Nigerian Idol, except you are not singing, you are sending CVs and getting ghosted by HR.
-This struggle is not for the faint hearted, it requires God, I can’t say patience because, at some point you’ll lose that as well.
+This struggle is not for the faint hearted, it requires God, I can’t say patience because, and at some point you’ll lose that as well.

-Another one is the popular 2-6 years’ experience Saga.
-Ibu chineke sings in Chioma Jesus.
-Minimum of 5 years?
+“Minimum of 5 years?”
 When did I finish school please?
 But wait, it’s an entry-level position!
 Uncle HR, BIKONU, Let’s be real.
 How can a fresh graduate have 5 years of experience?
-Dash me small experience na. and let’s not forget the intern façade “intern Needed, must have 3-4 years’ experience” ah!
-An intern?
+Dash me small experience na, seems madness is upon us.
+And let’s not forget the intern façade “Intern needed, must have 3-4 years’ experience” ah!
+An Intern?
 Wickedness is that you?
-Are you a thief dear HR? you want to steal me?
+Are you a thief dear HR?
+You want to steal me?

 In Nigeria, job hunting isn’t just about what you know but who you know.
 You could have a PHD in quantum physics, if your uncle is not the MD of Nonso and baby girls’ company, na house you fit stay dey watch YouTube tutorials on how to make money online.
-Meanwhile, Ngozi(NG) has bought a new Lambo.
-Good girl no dey pay o, hope you know that* In bob risky’s voice*.
+Meanwhile, Ngozi (NG baby) has bought a new Lambo.
+Good girl no dey pay o, hope you know that* in bob risky’s voice*.

 My dear readers, Job hunting in Nigeria is a survival sport.
 Keep running with it.
 It’s not a guarantee you’d get a job sha, but keep pushing.
+One day you fit make am, or not. wetin concern me? * laughs in Christianity *.

 You may also like